auth0/docs/articles/libraries/_includes/_configure_embedded_login.md

 ### Configure Auth0 for Embedded Login

 Lock v11 and Auth0.js v9 use cross-origin calls inside hidden iframes to perform authentication.
-To make sure this can be done securely, the Auth0 server needs to know the domains where you will be hosting your applications.
+To make sure this can be done securely, Auth0 needs to know the domains where you will be hosting your applications.

 Add the domain to the **Allowed Web Origins** field.
 You can find this field in the [Client Settings](${manage_url}/#/clients/${account.clientId}/settings).